rackerlabs/docs-dedicated-networking/load-balancer/api-docs/getting-started/index.rst

 following items:

 - MyRackspace account number, username, and password
-- :ref:`Command line tool or browser client <send-api-requests>` for communicating with the API service
+- :ref:`Command-line tool or browser client <send-api-requests>` for communicating with the API service

 .. note::